Swagath18/AppGithubAction/README.md

 ## Python Application with CI/CD Using GitHub Actions
 This repository demonstrates the implementation of a simple Continuous Integration (CI) pipeline for a Python application using GitHub Actions.
-The project includes a basic Python application, unit tests, and an automated workflow to ensure code quality and functionality.
+The project includes a basic Python application, unit tests for math operations, and an automated workflow to ensure code quality and functionality.